LLNL/sundials/doc/shared/RecentChanges.rst

 Added Multirate time step adaptivity controllers, based on the recently introduced `SUNAdaptController` base class, to ARKODE's MRIStep module.

-Added functionality to ARKStep and ERKStep to accumulate a temporal error estimate over multiple time steps.
-See the routines :c:func:`ARKStepSetAccumulatedErrorType`, :c:func:`ARKStepResetAccumulatedError`, :c:func:`ARKStepGetAccumulatedError`, :c:func:`ERKStepSetAccumulatedErrorType`, :c:func:`ERKStepResetAccumulatedError`, and :c:func:`ERKStepGetAccumulatedError` for details.
+Added functionality to ARKODE to accumulate a temporal error estimate over multiple time steps.
+See the routines :c:func:`ARKodeSetAccumulatedErrorType`, :c:func:`ARKodeResetAccumulatedError`, and :c:func:`ARKodeGetAccumulatedError` for details.

 **Bug Fixes**